-Reflect first about the activities you all normally take part in, what it looks like when it goes well and what it looks like when it sometimes doesn't go so well.
+Reflect first about the activities you all normally take part in, what they look like when they go well and what they look like when they sometimes dosn't go so well.

 Then look down the list and tick the box opposite the 10 words in the following table that best describe the values that you consider need to be reflected in your school to support its success.